pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/1_read_documents_without_type_safety/instructions.md

 ## Create `poll` collection in Firestore

-At this stage, you don't have such a collection on your Firebase project yet, so let's go and create it with some dummy data.
+At this stage, you don't have such a collection on your Firebase project yet, so let us go and create it with some dummy data.

 On the Firebase console, navigate to Firestore.
 Click on **"Create database"**, then choose **"Test mode"**.
 > ⚠️ The test mode will make your database open for reads and writes without any security rules.
 If you're working in a real project, make sure to switch to **production mode** once you're done testing.